gwbatista/rocketmovies-api/README.md

 # Rocketmovies - API

-Application to register, view, edit and delete film annotations in a database.
+API to register, view, edit and delete film annotations in a database.

 ## Techs